pranavmodx/modlang/README.md

 Mod (or ModLang) is a minimal and toy programming language implemented in C++ and STL (Standard Template Library) without any other external dependencies.
 It is dynamically typed and it's syntax is majorly influenced by C/C++, Python and JavaScript.
 It is currently an interpreted language and supports imperative - procedural programming.

 ## Features
-- Dynamically typed and interpreted.
-Good for small scale scripting.
+- Dynamically typed.
-- Easy short syntax resembling closely to that of C/C++, Python and JavaScript.
+- Simple short syntax.
 - Integer, boolean, and string primitive data types.
 - Basic arithmetic for integer expressions.
 - If-else conditional statement and while loop statement.